 - Students must have completed a minimum of 15 credits and a maximum of 18 credits. - Transfer courses are not counted toward the 15-18 credits unless they are accepted as equivalent courses.
-If so, the grades are not calculated in the GPA. - Students must have completed the Professional Education Core and part of the Curriculum and Instruction Core courses. - Students must have reached and maintained a GPA of 3.0. • - The student's application to candidacy must have the approval of the advisor and two other faculty members who have taught the student. - The program coordinator has the right to require that a student remediate deficiencies even if that requires extra courses, or to • require that a student be dismissed from the program based on the student's aptitude and professional growth and potential.
+If so, the grades are not calculated in the GPA. - Students must have successfully completed the Professional Education Core with a grade of "C" or better and part of the Curriculum and Instruction Core courses. - Students must have reached and maintained a GPA of 3.0. - The student's application to candidacy must have the approval of the advisor. - The program coordinator has the right to require that a student remediate deficiencies even if that requires extra courses, or to require that a student be dismissed from the program based on the student's aptitude and professional growth and potential.
 If dismissed, the student has the right of appeal to the dean.